abcdesktopio/docs/opsdocs/docs/install/4.4/helm.md

 ...
 ~~~

-You can edit this file to change any default parameters of helm configuration.
+Edit this file to override any default parameters.

 !!! warning
-    The values file is a YAML file, where indentation is critical.
+    The values file is a YAML file.
+Indentation is significant — use consistent spacing to avoid parsing errors.
 !!! note
-    Values can evolve with helm versions, so a good practice is to keep only the changed parts.
+    Values evolve across chart versions.
+As a best practice, include only the parameters you intend to override and let the chart supply all other defaults.

-If you want to change only the memcached docker image and console image tags and CPU
+For example, to override only the memcached image and the console image tag while increasing the console CPU limit:
-limit, your *abcdesktop-values.yaml* may look like:

 ~~~yaml
 console: